 Unfortunately there is no railway line that connects Split and Dubrovnik – therefore taking the train is out of question.

 Alternative to train is certainly the bus.
 In most cases, when we talk about the coastal part of Croatia, it is the first choice of travelers who do not want to spend a lot of money on transport.

 From Split to Dubrovnik (and vice versa), there are numerous departures.
 Approximately every hour, but for more details click here.

 Traveling by bus takes about 4.5 – 5 hours, but it largely depends on the day of the week.
 For example if you travel in high season (July and August) and especially on weekends, journey can last up to 7 hours.

 One of the reasons for this is that you have to cross the Croatian-Bosnian border twice!

-Price of the ticket is from 120 to 150 kuna, so if you are travelling alone, if you want to save money or comfort is not your top priority – then the bus is the right choice for you.
+Price of the ticket is from 120 to 150 kuna.
+If you are travelling alone and you want to save money or comfort is not your top priority – then the bus is the right choice for you.

 In fact it is similar to taxi only it is a cheaper and a more flexible option.
 Actually, you will have drivers who speak English and if you want to stop along the way, take some pictures, have a drink they will meet your needs.
 This is also the fastest way to get to your destination, you would be riding in a new, insured, regularly maintained vehicle and the cost would be significantly lower than for a regular taxi.
 These transfers are often 30% cheaper than regular taxi – for details look here